CDC weighs new opioid prescribing guidelines amid controversy over old ones

 Many of the problems resulting from the old guidance had to do with interrupting treatment for those who were already on long-term opioids.

-But for acute or post-operative pain, removing clear dosing thresholds and the number of days a prescription should be filled could be "problematic," says Dr. Gary Franklin, a research professor at the University of Washington.
+But removing recommendations on the number of days a prescription should be filled for acute or post-operative pain and the clear dosing thresholds could be "problematic," says Dr. Gary Franklin, a research professor at the University of Washington.

 He defends the 2016 guidelines, saying they were effective because they gave clear parameters to doctors who may have been uncomfortable prescribing opioids, and unsure how to navigate decisions around pain management.